Ulephraim/Cleopatara-Ecommerce/README.md

 ## CLEOPATRA eCommerce Site

 A modern and responsive eCommerce website built with the MERN stack (MongoDB, Express, React, Node.js), designed to provide an intuitive shopping experience.
-This project features product listings, a shopping cart, and a wishlist, with seamless image management using Cloudinary.
+This project features product listings, a shopping cart, and a wishlist.

 ## Table of Contents